Implements for Manicures and Pedicures Must Be Spotless

 Common Machines And Their Functions

 A Typical nail technician’s kit includes several essential tools.
 These include nail clippers, cuticle pushers, nail files, buffers, callus shavers, toe separators, foot files, and brushes.
-Each device has its function, but one thing is mandatory: all of them must be cleaned and disinfected before each use.
+Each device has its function, but staff must clean and disinfect all devices as a mandatory requirement before each use.

 For example, metal instruments such as cuticle nippers and clippers can be sterilized in an autoclave; however, emery boards or pumice stones, which are porous, should generally be discarded after a single use.
-The right equipment and proper sterilization are proof of safe and professional care.
+The right equipment and proper sterilization are evidence of safe, professional care.

 Single-use vs. reusable equipment.